What Does Depth of Discharge Mean?

 Frequent deep discharges can contribute to accelerated battery degradation, reducing its capacity and shortening its usable life.

-To maximize the longevity of a battery, it’s advisable to keep the depth of discharge within recommended limits provided by the manufacturer.
+To maximize the longevity of a battery, it’s advisable to keep the depth of discharge within the recommended limits provided by the manufacturer.
 This helps maintain the battery’s health, extend its cycle life, and ensure it can deliver reliable performance over an extended period.

 avatar